JetBrains/teamcity-investigations-auto-assigner/README.md

 * Plugin type: free, open-source

 ## Plugin Description
-Assigns investigations automatically when it is clear who is responsible for the failure.
+Assigns investigations for a failure automatically based on the following heuristics.

 So far uses two heuristics:

-* If user is the only committer to the build, he/she is responsible.
+* If user is the only committer to the build, the user is responsible.
-* If user is the only one who changed the files, whose names appear in test or build problem error text, he/she is responsible.
+* If user is the only one who changed the files, whose names appear in test or build problem error text, the user is responsible.

 ## Status
 Working prototype is implemented.